Hasan-Abbani/hasan-abbani-portfolio/README.md

 # Hasan Abbani Portfolio

-Personal portfolio and writing site for Hasan Abbani, built with React and Vite.
+My personal portfolio and writing site, built with React and Vite.

 ## Development